 - Details of any visits planned to partner institutions and the names of staff involved in those visits. (note that funding will be provided to cover economy travel only.
 Any additional funding for business travel must be provided by the college).

 - Applications should be submitted, where possible, at least one month in advance of the travel date.

 Successful applicants will be notified by email.

-Recipients must provide progress reports to the International Dean and to the Business Development Managers for their college at regular intervals throughout the year.
+Recipients must provide progress reports to the Dean for Global Engagement and to the Business Development Managers for their college at regular intervals throughout the year.
 At the end of the academic year they should submit a final report by the end of the academic year: IPD Fund progress report template

 In exceptional cases it may be possible to extend funding for a second year to support a partnership which requires a longer lead time.

 Recipients must submit a final report by the end of the academic year and provide progress reports to the International Affairs team.